The Seven Personages: Michael

 Satan is a strong man, but Jesus is stronger.
 His coming into the world was to plunder Satan’s stronghold (Luke 11:18-22), just as it was prophesied in Isaiah 53:12.
 Satan would be cast from his position (John 12:31; 16:11).
 In particular, Jesus, through his resurrection, took away one of Satan’s major powers: death (Hebrews 2:13).
-In rising Jesus despoiled Satan (Colossians 2:14-15).
-It is Jesus, not Satan, who now holds the keys to death and hades (Revelation 1:17-18).
+In rising, Jesus despoiled Satan (Colossians 2:14-15).
+It is Jesus, not Satan, who now holds the keys to death and Hades (Revelation 1:17-18).

 The Next Battle Front

 Defeated in his attempt to destroy Christ on earth and now defeated in entering heaven, Satan now turns his attention to Christ’s kingdom: the church.
 But God has shielded His people from harm.
 Thus, the victory is not Christ’s alone but also for his followers.
 They overcame by the blood of Christ and through their testimony (Revelation 12:11).
-The later is a reference to the Christian’s confession (Romans 10:9-10; Hebrews 10:23).
+The latter is a reference to the Christian’s confession (Romans 10:9-10; Hebrews 10:23).
 While all may not be called upon to die for their faith, all are willing to lay down their lives if necessary.

 Thus, Satan’s wrath is turned against the followers of Christ.
 Still, we need to remember that Satan’s defeat is assured, being seen in his inability to gain a foothold in heaven.
 It is a cause of great rejoicing, but the end of this war has not yet been reached.
 The enraged beast will cause much misery for all the people of the world.
 The earth and the sea in Revelation 12:12 represents the great mass of humanity who will suffer under Satan’s wrath.
 But Jesus warned repeatedly that his followers would be persecuted (John 15:20).

 However, God shields His people from total harm (I Peter 1:4-6).
 Wings like an eagle are given to the woman (Revelation 12:14).
 Eagles are strong and swift and so is often used in figurative speech about God’s protection of His people (Exodus 19:4; Deuteronomy 32:9-11; Psalms 36:7; Isaiah 40:31).
-This protection would be for a short, indefinite period of time (times, times, and half a time is equal to 3 ½ years (Colossians 3:3; Ephesians 2:6).
+This protection would be for a short, indefinite period of time (times, times, and half a time are equal to 3 ½ years (Colossians 3:3; Ephesians 2:6).

 Unable to get to God’s people directly, Satan’s attack is seen as a flooding river.
 He will wipe out large portions to get at the few.
 In the past, the Assyrian host was seen as a rising flood, threatening Judah (Isaiah 8:5-8).
 Times of trouble, in general, is described as passing through a flood (Isaiah 43:2).

 But God protects us from the flood (Psalms 32:6-7).
 In this case, the earth helps to swallow up the flood (Revelation 12:16).
 Satan’s power is in deceptions, lies, temptations, and false religions.
-With theses he tried to overflow the newly formed church and sweep it away.
+With these he tried to overflow the newly formed church and sweep it away.
 However, the lies and deceptions are swallowed by the mass of humanity.
 Recall the damage Satan’s horde did to Satan’s followers during the fifth trumpet (Revelation 9:1-11).
 To the world, they are but an incidental because they are already given themselves over to Satan.
 This is why Christians are warned not to get caught up in worldliness (I Peter 4:1-5).
 This difference between God’s people and the world causes a separation that protects the children of God (John 15:19; II Corinthians 2:17).
 It is much like what happened to Israel while in Egypt.
 The Egyptian’s disdain for foreigners kept the people from being swallowed up into an alien nation.
 In the same way, the world’s disdain for righteousness is helping to keep God’s people pure (Philippians 2:15).

 Satan was unable to stop the Savior from his work in the world.
 He cannot attack heaven.
 He could not overwhelm the early church.
 Thus, he is now focused on the descendants of the early church.
 Recall that Jesus is the firstborn among many brethren (Romans 8:29).
 Satan is prowling for victims (I Peter 5:8-11).